 COPD refers to a collection of lung conditions that make it difficult to breathe, because the airways become inflamed and narrowed.
 Two conditions that are classified as COPD are persistent bronchitis and emphysema.

-Bronchiectasis and COPD are not the same disorder, but studies suggest that between 25 percent and 50 percent of people with COPD also have bronchiectasis.
+Bronchiectasis and COPD are not the same disorder, but studies suggest that between

 A person with an ongoing cough, recurrent lung infections, and sputum in the blood may have bronchiectasis.